Setnour6/CraftableTreasureBags/README.md

 Craft an empty treasure bag with 10 silk and a black string at a loom.
 Craft a boss treasure bag with the respective boss summon item and certain ingredients (some other recipes require different items as well besides boss loot only).

-This mod contains boss treasure bag recipes for the following 1.4 mods:
+This mod also contains boss treasure bag recipes for the following 1.4 mods
-- Qwerty's Bosses and Items
+- [c/84b8ff:Qwerty's Bosses and Items]

 Differences from the 1.3 version of this mod:
 - More realistic treasure bag recipes (you'll see).